Rushifaaa/tsukasa-bot/README.md

 ## About the Project
 Hey..
-I just wanted to make a Discord Bot so I just learnd typescript in my teaching about a month ago, so I thought why not user typescript.
+I just wanted to make a Discord Bot so I just learned typescript in my teaching about a month ago, so I thought why not use typescript.
 It should be a simple Discord Bot that is Open Source under the [GPL-3.0](./LICENSE) so you can use it, but please read the [LICENSE](./LICENSE) first.